 \subsubsection{Quantum Rabi model in the Brillouin zone with ultracold atoms}

 In the following, we present a technique to implement a quantum simulation of the QRM for unprecedented values of the coupling strength using a system of cold atoms freely moving in a periodic lattice.
-An effective two-level quantum system of frequency $\Omega$ can be simulated by the occupation of lattice Bloch-bands, while a single bosonic mode is implemented with the oscillations of the atom in a harmonic optical trap of frequency $\omega$ that confines atoms within the lattice.
-We will see that highly non-trivial dynamics may be feasibly implemented within the validity region of this quantum simulation.
+An effective two-level quantum system of frequency $\Omega$ can be simulated by the occupation of lattice Bloch bands, while a single bosonic mode is implemented with the oscillations of the atom in a harmonic optical trap of frequency $\omega$ that confines atoms within the lattice.
+We see that highly nontrivial dynamics may be feasibly implemented within the validity region of this quantum simulation.